 As part of the online course, there is a great deal of independent learning involved.
-This requires self-discipline and an ability to put together the pieces without having immediate supervision.
-On the other side of the coin, as I was working in parallel to my studies, it was important to properly plan, assign my priorities and effectively manage my time.
+This requires self-discipline and the ability to put together the pieces without having immediate supervision.
+On the other side of the coin, as I was working in parallel to my studies, it was important to properly plan, assign my priorities, and effectively manage my time.
 Conveniently, these skills are essential for successful legal practice.